Wishmasterflo/ofox_lynx/README.md

 # Orangefox Recovery for google Pixel 7a (lynx)

 This is still "work in progress".
-It seems to boot now at least!
+It seems to boot now at least but the Touch screen is not working at the moment and the colors are more a BlueFox instead of OrangeFox now.

 Based on June 2024 A14 Kernel

 ## Installation methods:

 ## From recovery:
-adb sideload the OrangeFox-R11.1-Unofficial-lynx.zip
+adb sideload OrangeFox-R11.1-Unofficial-lynx.zip

 ## From bootloader/fastboot:
 fastboot flash vendor_boot OrangeFox-R11.1-Unofficial-lynx.img